-St. Louis County Police Abuse and Misconduct Lawyer
+St. Louis County Police Abuse Lawyer

-- The use of weapons like batons, flashlights, night sticks, pepper spray, tasers
+The use of weapons like batons, flashlights, night sticks, pepper spray, tasers

-- Use of excessive force by beating, kicking, punching, etc.
+Use of excessive force by beating, kicking, punching, etc.

-- Police dog bites
+Police dog bites

-- Takedowns and chokeholds, including deaths from asphyxiation
+Takedowns and chokeholds, including deaths from asphyxiation

 For a free case evaluation contact us today.
 Our firm takes cases all over Missouri and Illinois.

-Excessive and Unreasonable use of Tasers
+What Constitutes Excessive and Unreasonable Use of Tasers?

 Deadly force can include the use of:

-- Batons or Night Sticks
+Batons or Night Sticks

 Jail Neglect and Abuse

 If you or your loved ones have suffered physical harm, emotional harm, or death by corrections officers or jail authorities, call us today.
-Inmates and prisoners have constitutional rights and we are here to help protect them.
+Inmates and prisoners have constitutional rights, and we are here to help protect them.